-- You will be given a hospital gown. - Remove jewellery, glasses, contact lenses, make-up, dentures, hearing aids, piercings and, where applicable, a wig, place them in the cabinet in your room and give the key to the nurse. - The nurse will check that you have an identification tag around your wrist. - The nurse will tell you which medication you can still take before the operation (with a sip of water). - O You will then be taken to the operating theatre.
+- You will be given a hospital gown. - Remove jewellery, glasses, contact lenses, make-up, dentures, hearing aids, piercings and, where applicable, a wig, place them in the cabinet in your room and give the key to the nurse. - The nurse will check that you have an identification tag around your wrist. - The nurse will tell you which medication you can still take before the operation (with a sip of water). - S You will then be taken to the operating theatre.

-CERVICAL SPINE SURGERY PROCEDURE WITH POSTERIOR APPROACH
+CERVICAL SPINE SURGERY PROCEDURE WITH ANTERIOR APPROACH

 All cervical spine operations are carried out under general anaesthetic.
 Once the anaesthetist has put you under anaesthetic, the surgeon will move your head and neck into the correct position to operate on.
-With a posterior access operation you will be turned onto your stomach once you are under anaesthetic.
-If necessary the hair in your neck will be shaved, because your skin has to be as smooth as possible to ensure that it is properly disinfected before the operation.
-Your head will be stabilised during the operation using a cushion or clamp.
-If a clamp is used you will have three small wounds on your head after the operation.
+During an anterior approach operation you will remain on your back, usually with the head slightly tilted backwards.